Choosing Between Injection Molding vs Plastic Thermoforming: Part Size Has a Big Impact

-When comparing a part manufactured with the heavy gauge plastic thermoforming process and the injection molding process, next to production volume, the largest factor that can impact the cost and even process feasibility is the size of the part.
+When comparing a heavy gauge plastic thermoforming process and injection molding process to manufacture a part, aside from production volume, the size of the part is the largest factor that can impact the cost and even process feasibility.

-Essentially, the larger the part is, the more expensive it becomes to produce with injection molding.
+In essence, the larger the part the more expensive it becomes to produce with injection molding.
 Comparatively, part size has a very minimal cost effect on plastic thermoformed parts.
-The breakeven point on cost between the two manufacturing processes, with respect to annual production volume (Deciding Between Plastic Thermoforming and Injection Molding – The Choice is Not Always Obvious), increases as part size increases to approximately 5,000 parts or higher depending greatly on how large the part is.
+The breakeven point on cost between the two manufacturing processes (Deciding Between Plastic Thermoforming and Injection Molding – The Choice is Not Always Obvious) increases as part size increases to approximately 5,000 parts or higher depending greatly on how large the part is.

 Why Does Part Size Affect Cost and Manufacturing Process Selection?

 The injection molding process requires a very large up-front capital investment in the tooling and equipment needed to produce a part.
 This is because the nature of the process involves a very highly engineered 2-sided mold to create a part by feeding thermoplastic resin into a heated barrel with a rotating screw.
 The screw delivers the raw material forward collecting under pressure the amount required to fill the mold cavity and then injecting into the mold at high pressure and velocity.
 This action requires highly structured molds and equipment capable of withstanding very high clamping pressure.